Updated March 14, 2026 9 min read Topic: Photo identification

 2) Treat AI output as candidate matching, not final truth

-Use AI to generate likely issues, then verify against objective markers.
+AI photo output should be treated as candidate matches, not a final identification: use it to shortlist likely issues, then confirm each against objective markers such as inscription, denomination, perforation, and watermark.
 This keeps confidence high and prevents catalog mismatches between visually similar designs.

 Verification field What to confirm Why it matters